bmershon/me/README.md

 January 2018 - Present | Boulder, CO

 - Experienced commercial glider and tow pilot.
-- Primary glider flight instructor; training new staff members.
+Scenic glider rides, transition training, and primary flight instruction.
+Responsible for staff pilot training.
-- Rebranding and implementing new marketing for Mile High Gliding.
+- Rebranding and implementing advertising and web presence under new ownership and merging with Journeys Aviation.
 - Organizing restoration of existing gliders and acquisition of new aircraft.
 - Overhauling facilities and modernizing scheduling and billing practices.